Goal Setting While in Recovery

 Why Goal Setting is Important to Addiction Recovery

 When in recovery, there seem to be three main goals that apply to most people.
 The first and most important goal is staying sober for the long-term, in addition to that most people seek to obtain stability in other aspects of their lives.
 Additionally, you want to repair your relationships with family, friends and other loved ones.
-Goal setting in recovery helps keep you motivated and moving in a positive and healthy direction.
+Goal setting helps keep you motivated and moving in a positive and healthy direction.

 Goals are specific and realistic objectives that are measurable.
 When you set goals, you give yourself something to aim towards.
-Additionally, effective goal setting in recovery allows you to learn about yourself and grow.
+Additionally, effective goal setting allows you to learn about yourself and grow.
 Most importantly, goal setting makes you accountable and responsible for your recovery.
 The only person that is going to help you achieve happiness, health and lasting sobriety is you.